 If you are unable to take advantage of online proctoring, you will need to complete the math placement test on campus during one of our testing dates.
-If you are enrolling for the summer term or are a continuing Oglethorpe student, please contact the Academic Success Center to inquire about opportunities for proctoring.
+If you are enrolling for the summer term or are a continuing Oglethorpe student, please contact the Center for Student Success to inquire about opportunities for proctoring.
 During on-campus proctoring, we will provide scratch paper; you will not need a whiteboard.

 Can I bring a calculator for the math placement test?